CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 ### UI is an HTML document!

-Rstudio and Shiny converst our code inside `fluidPage` into a HTML file for builing our web App.
+Rstudio and Shiny converts our code inside `fluidPage` into a HTML file for building our web App.
 One can observed this fact just by running the following code in the console,

 {% highlight r %}